Physician Assistant College Admissions Test (PA-CAT)Evidence-based assessment of academic preparedness

 Challenges with Use of Admissions Variables

 PA educators rely on a variety of factors to determine which applicants are likely to succeed in their program.
-These include undergraduate GPA, undergraduate science GPA, prerequisite coursework, and work history.
+These include undergraduate GPA, undergraduate science GPA, prerequisite coursework, and work history to name a few.
 According to educators, comparing educational backgrounds among a diverse group of applicants coming from different colleges and universities is difficult and imprecise.
-The PA-CAT has been designed to offer current and objective data that reflects applicants’ academic preparedness at the time of their application on a level not achieved using other admissions variables.
+The PA-CAT exam has been designed to offer current and objective data that reflect applicants’ academic preparedness at the time of their application on a level not achieved using other admissions variables.

 - 240 multiple-choice test items

 - Special Accommodations information

 The PA-CAT was developed to assess common prerequisite basic science subjects and statistics consistent with what is typically required for admission by a majority of PA programs.
 Test items were developed and reviewed by both subject matter experts as well as PA educators.